 Besides that, consistently take part in physical exercises to fit your body and remain agile.
 This will make it easier for you to make fast movements from right to left without a hitch.

 The knee joint is very sensitive.
 Timely consultation of a physician is therefore advised in case of an injury.
 In mild cases, take medication prescribed by the physician, get plenty of rest and avoid overusing the knee.

 If the case is severe, such as a knee fracture, treatment may entail surgery and physiotherapy.
 This means that it is likely to take a long time to heal completely, probably even months.

 3. Tennis Elbow

-Many mistake tennis elbow for golfer’s elbow.
+Many mistakes a tennis elbow for a golfer’s elbow.
 To iron things out, a golfer’s elbow affects the internal part of the elbow, whereas the tennis elbow affects the external part of the elbow.

 It is caused by repetitive movement of the forearm, overexertion of arms and forearms, and poor playing technique.
 It is excruciatingly painful; hence its treatment may take longer.

 How to protect yourself from tennis elbow injuries

 Experts advise players to allow ample time to rest for the hands and forearms.
 It is also helpful to work on your coordination and balance to avoid falling on your elbow during a game (although it is pretty rare).

 If a severe injury occurs, stop any activity that causes pain and consult a physiotherapist.
 You can engage in exercises under their supervision to aid in quick recovery.